jacksitlab/YCast/README.md

 While you can simply run YCast with root permissions listening on all interfaces on port 80, this may not be desired for various reasons.

 You can change the listen address and port (via `-l` and `-p` respectively) if you are already running a HTTP server on the target machine and/or want to proxy or restrict YCast access.
+Addtionally you can switch from yaml station format to json with the `-t` parameter (Default is auto for autodetection).
+So if only station.json is available then you don't have to specify the type, but yaml will be checked first.

 It is advised to use a proper webserver (e.g. Nginx) in front of YCast if you can.
 Then, you also don't need to run YCast as root and can proxy the requests to YCast running on a higher port (>1024) listening only on `localhost`.